howard-tzw/vue-select/docs/docs/guide/css.md

 ## Dark Mode Example

 Without writing any CSS yourself, you can completely customize the look and feel of Vs Vue3 Select through the use of CSS variables.
-In this example, we adjust the colors of the component to match for a dark mode application.
+In this example, we customize the colors of the component in a different style from the rest of the examples

 In this case, the variables are scoped to only this implementation of the component, but you could place these variables anywhere in your applications CSS